+Scientific misconduct is defined as fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results (see Appendix for definitions).
 If at any time during the investigation the IRB or Chair finds evidence to suggest the possibility of scientific misconduct, the matter will be referred to the Dean for Academic Affairs and to the VA ACOS for Research, to pursue according to institutional and University policies.
+Scientific misconduct on the part of a VA investigator should be reported to the VA Research Integrity Officer.